-SchoolFood Staff is responsible for collecting and sorting all waste and recyclable material related to the BIC program.
+OFNS Staff is responsible for collecting and sorting all waste and recyclable material related to the BIC program.
 This includes providing a collection mechanism for the waste (plastic liner or insulated tote), that is used to transport all food service waste from the classroom to the cafeteria.
-Collected materials are sorted in the cafeteria by SchoolFood staff.
-For more information on BIC, as well as roles and responsibilities, visit: schoolfoodnyc.org.
+Collected materials are sorted in the cafeteria by OFNS staff.
+For more information on BIC, as well as roles and responsibilities, visit: schools.nyc.gov/school-life/food.

-If you have questions or concerns related to the waste management of BIC please contact your SchoolFood Service Manager for that location.
+If you have questions or concerns related to the waste management of BIC please contact your OFNS Service Manager for that location.
 You may also reach out to your District Supervisor for additional assistance.